omarn33/State-of-the-Vaccine/README.md

 **[Live Demo]**

 A narrative visualization illustrating the effectiveness of the COVID-19 vaccine in the United States.
-The webpage utilizes various choropleth maps to illustrate the difference in cases and deaths before and after the vaccine was distributed.
+The webpage utilizes various choropleth maps to illustrate the difference in cases and deaths before and after vaccine distribution.